-3.5.1 Available data has been used to generate a detailed map of peaty soil and peat depth for the Proposed Scheme.
-This is shown in Drawings 10.12 to 10.20 (Volume 3) and the methodology used to create the map is described in Appendix 10.1 (Volume 2).
-Approximately 5% of the permanent and temporary works boundaries of the Proposed Scheme do not presently have peat depth data coverage.
-However, desk-based information and ecological surveys indicate that peat greater than 0.50m is unlikely to be present in these areas.
+3.5.1 All available data has been used to generate a detailed map of peaty soil and peat depth for the Proposed Scheme.
+This is shown in Drawings 10.11 to 10.22 (Volume 3), and the methodology used to create the map is described in Appendix 10.1 (Volume 2).
+Approximately 7% of the permanent and temporary works boundaries of the Proposed Scheme does not have peat depth data coverage.
+However, desk-based information and ecological surveys indicate that peat greater than 0.50m thickness is unlikely to be present in most of these areas, particularly as the y are predominantly situated on superficial deposits of glaciofluvial origin.